2023 Pegasus World Cup Betting Guide

-The Pegasus Cup horse race is typically held in January on the third Saturday of the month.
-This year, the event will take place on Saturday, January 23.
+The Pegasus Cup horse race is typically held in January on the third Saturday of January.

 With fans allowed at just 20% of normal capacity, the race will have less pomp and circumstance than usual, though you will still be able to watch it on NBC Sports.